 It is common knowledge that glass is a poor insulator, with respect to the loss of heat.
 This means that the heat generated within the homes from the temperature systems, space heaters and any other form of artificial or natural heat is bound to dissipate and escape your home, as windows by themselves are not capable of keeping the air inside the room on account of its sub-par insulating capabilities.
 In order to make up for the constant loss of heat, there is a necessity to make up for it by increasing the temperature regulated by the artificial heating systems.
 This increased intensity of heat also falls victim to the poor insulating qualities of the windows and a vicious cycle of heat loss occurs.
 The result of this extremely high energy bills at the end of the month.

 There are alternatives other than blinds to tackle this problem and break the cycle.
 This includes double glazed windows or draperies and curtains.
 These options, (double glazed windows) for example, are not cost-effective and do not make financial sense.
 Draperies and curtains work well.
-However, blinds are slightly more efficient.
+However, modern blinds are slightly more efficient.

 How Do Blinds Make a Room Warmer?

-The method under which blinds operate are a domestic version of what is understood as the greenhouse effect.
+The method under which modern thermal blinds operate are a domestic version of what is understood as the greenhouse effect.
 The blinds help in two ways.
 Firstly, the gap that exists in between the blinds and the window sill trap air that has been relatively heated up by the sun.
 Naturally, hot air tends to rise and once this takes place, it gets distributed throughout the room.
 The reverse is also true.
 The hot air that is produced by artificial heating systems inside the homes are blocked by the blinds from leaving the room.
 If not for the blinds, the heat would escape through the windows, which, as established earlier have poor qualities of heat retention.
 What follows from this is that the need to increase the temperature or use it often is lost.
 The vicious cycle, if not broken, has at least slowed it down to such a large extent and naturally, reduces the money spent on energy.

-In fact, it has been proven that blinds, on account of their heat retention capabilities can result in heat retention by ten to fifteen percent in the winter.
+In fact, it has been proven that insulating blinds, on account of their heat retention capabilities can result in heat retention by ten to fifteen percent in the winter.

 What Are The Best Blinds To Use To Keep Rooms Warmer?